-Interest-bearing obligations of the United States government;

-Money market funds that invest only in United States government securities;

-Repurchase agreements secured by interest-bearing obligations of the United States government; or the Trust, upon approval of the holders of at least 75% of the outstanding Trust Units, sells the Net Profits Interest;
+- interest-bearing obligations of the United States government; - money market funds that invest only in United States government securities; - repurchase agreements secured by interest-bearing obligations of the United States government; or - bank certificates of deposit.

-Bank certificates of deposit.

 The Trust is not subject to any pre-set termination provisions based on a maximum volume of oil or natural gas to be produced or the passage of time.
 The Trust will dissolve upon the earliest to occur of the following: